US Carbon Cycle Science Program

-The U.S. Carbon Cycle Science Program, in consultation with the Carbon Cycle Interagency Working Group (CCIWG), coordinates and facilitates activities relevant to carbon cycle science, climate and global change issues under the auspices of the U.S. Global Change Research Program (USGCRP) Interagency Committee or USGCRP Principals.
+The U.S. Carbon Cycle Science Program is currently in transition.
+Formerly it was executed, in consultation with the Carbon Cycle Interagency Working Group (CCIWG), which coordinates and facilitates activities relevant to carbon cycle science, climate and global change issues under the auspices of the U.S. Global Change Research Program (USGCRP) Interagency Committee or USGCRP Principals.

 To coordinate and facilitate federally funded carbon cycle research, and provide leadership to the USGCRP on carbon cycle science priorities

-Twelve federal agencies and departments coordinate and support our program activities.
+Twelve federal agencies and departments coordinated and supported our program activities.

-The Program Office is led by its Director, Gyami Shrestha Ph.D.
+The Program Office was led by its Director, Gyami Shrestha Ph.D.